makms2023/ds2006-shah-makhdum/HW6_files/HW6.md

-## 1. Using simulation, create a script that will solve the following riddle.
+## 1. Using simulation, create a script that will solve the following riddle(for class size of 45).

     generate_class <- function(class_size){